4 Forsyth Street

 Clinton Spurr Nickle and his wife Audrey Ince took over the Rexall franchise but do not move into the Watt building.
 Instead, the Nickle's opened up their drug store just a bit south on Forsyth Street in 1956, where the name remains today.

 Back at 4 Forsyth, John McKeen of Norwood opened a butcher shop under the name Marmora Meat Market.
 He leased the building from then owner W. D. Sanderson.
-In 1960, Presley Nicholfrom Madoc opened a jewellery store in the Watt building.
-After Nichol's jewellery store closed, a series of proprietors either leased or purchased the building.
-It is this time that one of the owners subdivided the main floor into two smaller commercial units.
+In 1960, Presley Nichol from Madoc opened a jewellery store in the Watt building, with a coin laudramat in one half of the area.
+After Nichol's jewellery store closed, a series of proprietors either leased or purchased the building in the subdivided main floor.

 Tralis Salon leased by Tracey Booth and Lisa Durbatch

 Reid's Flower and Country Charm